Dave McCabe: Assault charge

-In September 2012, McCabe was found guilty of assault after headbutting and breaking the nose of a 23-year-old student in Liverpool city centre.
+In September 2010, McCabe was found guilty of assault after headbutting and breaking the nose of a 23-year-old student in Liverpool city centre.
 Reportedly provoked by the victim and his friends laughing about his coat, McCabe claimed he was protecting himself after the group surrounded him.
 The victim maintained that McCabe lunged at him after overhearing the group laughing.
 He was given a community order and ordered to pay the victim £1,500 plus court costs of £3,500.

 Personal life

-In January 2024, Dave McCabe confirmed on Instagram that he had married a woman named Paula, calling her "the woman of my dreams."
-He followed up with a birthday post in March 2024, referring to her as his “wife” and praising her as “the best mother ever.”